How To Import Produce Into Canada

 In order to confirm the import regulations you will need to know: the species of the produce, the state it is in (fresh, dried, packaged or not), the country in which it was grown (for the U.S., the specific state will be needed) and the destination in Canada.

 Visit the CFIA AIRS site for more information.

 Alternatively, you can consult the Plant Protection Directives to learn of the supporting regulations of the AIRS import requirements for the type of produce you would like to import.

-If you import food into Canada you will mostly be required to obtain a Safe Foods for Canadians Import License.
+If you import food into Canada you will most likely be required to obtain a Safe Food for Canadians Import License.

 Most companies providing food to Canadians will require a food import license under the Safe Food for Canadians Act.
 The CFIA has created this handy tool to determine if your business requires a food import license.